5 best high-yield bond funds

 Vanguard High-Yield Corporate Fund (VWEHX)

 The Vanguard High-Yield Corporate Fund invests in medium and lower-quality corporate bonds.
 The fund managers invest in what they consider to be higher-rated junk bonds.
-The fund holds about 800 different bonds.
+The fund holds around 900 different bonds.

 This iShares ETF is one of the most popular high-yield bond ETFs and aims to track the investment performance of an index made up of U.S. high-yield corporate bonds.
-The fund held about 1,200 bonds as of March 2024 with a weighted average maturity of about 4 years.
+The fund held more than 1,200 bonds as of December 2024 with a weighted average maturity of about four years.

 This JPMorgan ETF seeks to replicate the investment performance of an index of U.S. high-yield corporate bonds.
-The fund held more than 1,300 bonds as of March 2024.
+The fund held nearly 1,400 bonds as of December 2024.

 The SPDR Portfolio High Yield Bond ETF aims to closely match the investment performance of a high-yield bond index that includes U.S. high-yield bonds with at least one year to maturity and a minimum amount outstanding of $250 million, among other factors.